jwcarlyon/Professional_work/example_maven_springboot_fullstack/example_maven_springboot_fullstack_web/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Latest Feature: Jest Testing
+## Latest Feature: Redux calling the back-end
-Unit testing for all connected components was added before connection to the back-end
+ Rest API call to the backend for driver json

-## Next up: calling the back-end
+## Next: Redux calling the back-end
- for json and adding some more backgrounds with some fading transitions.
+ Front end DriverSelector and adding some more backgrounds with some fading transitions.

 ## Running locally
 Viewing the 'web' folder in a terminal, running `$npm build && npm start`